aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 !!! todo "Change proxy types enum to match PascalCase"

+!!! todo "Update `route` methods to include an example in docstring to improve developer experience"

 ### Key Features

 * Lightweight routing to reduce boilerplate for API Gateway REST/HTTP API and ALB